guames/design-patterns/README.md

 ###### Call:
 patterns.behavioral.command.RunCommand.main(args);
 ###### When you use this pattern:
+* Parameterize objects by an action to perform.
+* Specify, queue, and execute requests at different times.
+A Command object can have a lifetime independent of the original request.
+If the receiver of a request can be represented in an address space-independent way, then you can transfer a command object for the request to a different process and fulfill the request there.
+* Support undo.
+The Command’s Execute operation can store state for reversing its effects in the command itself.
+The Command interface must have an added Un-execute operation that reverses the effects of a previous call to Execute.
+Executed commands are stored in a history list.
+Unlimited-level undo and redo is achieved by traversing this list backwards and forwards calling Un-execute and Execute, respectively.
+* Support logging changes so that they can be reapplied in case of a system crash.
+By augmenting the Command interface with load and store operations, you can keep a persistent log of changes.
+Recovering from a crash involves reloading logged commands from disk and re-executing them with the Execute operation.
+* Structure a system around high-level operations built on primitives operations.
+Such a structure is common in information systems that support transactions.
+A transaction encapsulates a set of changes to data.
+The Command pattern offers a way to model transactions.
+Commands have a common interface, letting you invoke all transactions the same way.
+The pattern also makes it easy to extend the system with new transactions.
 #### Interpreter
 ###### Call:
 patterns.behavioral.interpreter.RunInterpreter.main(args);
 ###### When you use this pattern:
+* The grammar is simple.
+For complex grammars, the class hierarchy for the grammar becomes large and unmanageable.
+Tools such as parser generators are a better alternative in such cases.
+They can interpret expressions without building abstract syntax trees, which can save space and possibly time.
+* Efficiency is not a critical concern.
+The most efficient interpreters are usually not implemented by interpreting parse trees directly but by first translating them into another form.
+For example, regular expressions are often transformed into state machines.
+But even then, the translator can be implemented by the Interpreter pattern, so the pattern is still applicable.
 #### Iterator
 ###### Call:
 patterns.behavioral.iterator.RunIterator.main(args);
 ###### When you use this pattern:
+* To access an aggregate object’s contents without exposing its internal representation.
+* To support multiple traversals of aggregate objects.
+* To provide a uniform interface for traversing different aggregate structures (that is, to support polymorphic iteration).
 #### Mediator
 ###### Call:
 patterns.behavioral.mediator.RunMediator.main(args);